rachelesmee/website/foss4gukonline2020/index.md

 For regular updates follow us on [Twitter](https://twitter.com/foss4guk)/[#FOSS4GUKOnline](https://twitter.com/search?q=%23FOSS4GUKOnline&src=typed_query).

 ## When
-17th June 2020 - full timings to follows.
+17th June 2020 - full timings to follow.

 ## Where
 Wherever in the world you are on June 17th... and on Zoom.